N-Plasma/NStarOS/README.md

 the OS will have support for most current (V1.116.1 Fabric) features, this includes

 A barebones Rednet client (made by me) that shows the ID of the messenger and the text they send (Will become more advanced the more coding i learn)
-A Printer system that can print artecales designed in the app A few small games
+A Printer system that can print articles designed in the app A few small games